 The basic formula for the prenatal supplement remains the same but additional amounts of docosahexaenoic acid (DHA) and vitamin D3 were added.
 The DHA dose is now 300 milligrams (mg) per gel capsule, up from 265 mg.
 The vitamin D3 content increased from 170 international units (IU) to 400 IU.

 Docosahexaenoic Acid (DHA)

-The DHA in PreNexa is plant based, extracted from the oil in marine algae.
+The DHA in PreNexa is plant-based, extracted from the oil in marine algae.
 Cold-water oceanic fish, rich in omega-3 fatty acids, are popular dietary sources of DHA, which is an omega-3 fatty acid.
-Omega-3s are primary components of the structure of the brain, cerebral cortex, skin, retina, testicles, and sperm.
+Omega-3s are the primary components of the structure of the brain, cerebral cortex, skin, retina, testicles, and sperm.

 Vitamin D supplementation is important, especially during pregnancy and lactation, because there is no dietary source of the nutrient.
 Instead, the body makes vitamin D when sunlight touches the skin, giving the vitamin its nickname, the sunshine vitamin.
 People living in areas where winters are long, dark, and cold often don’t get the opportunity to expose their skin to enough daily sunshine to manufacture the body’s full need for this important nutrient.

 The only changes to the new formulation of PreNexa are the additional amounts of DHA and vitamin D3.
 The other nutrients and their amounts remain the same.

 All the DHA in PreNexa is plant-based, a factor that contributes to this brand’s growing popularity as a nutritional supplement for expectant mothers.

 Source: “Upsher-Smith Announces New Formulation of PreNexa(R) Prenatal Vitamins.”
 PR Newswire.
 PR Newswire Association LLC.
 Feb 2, 2014.
 Web.
 Feb 7, 2014.